googleapis/python-storage/docs/retry_timeout.rst

 Methods which invoke API methods may fail for a number of reasons, some of which represent "transient" conditions, and thus can be retried automatically.
-The library tries to provide a sensible default retry policy for each method, base on its semantics.
+The library tries to provide a sensible default retry policy for each method, base on its semantics:

+- For API requests which are always idempotent, the library uses its :data:`~google.cloud.storage.retry.DEFAULT_RETRY` policy, which retries any API request which returns a "transient" error.

+- For API requests which are idempotent only if the bucket or blob has the same "metageneration", the library uses its :data:`~google.cloud.storage.retry.DEFAULT_RETRY_IF_GENERATION_SPECIFIED` policy, which retries API requests which returns a "transient" error, but only if the original request includes an ``ifGenerationMatch`` header.

+- For API requests which are idempotent only if the bucket or blob has the same "metageneration", the library uses its :data:`~google.cloud.storage.retry.DEFAULT_RETRY_IF_METAGENERATION_SPECIFIED` policy, which retries API requests which returns a "transient" error, but only if the original request includes an ``ifMetagenerationMatch`` header.

+- For API requests which are idempotent only if the bucket or blob has the same "etag", the library uses its :data:`~google.cloud.storage.retry.DEFAULT_RETRY_IF_ETAG_IN_JSON` policy, which retries API requests which returns a "transient" error, but only if the original request includes an ``ETAG`` in its payload.

-Rather than using the default policy, you may choose to configure an explicit policy in your code.
+Rather than using one of the default policies, you may choose to configure an explicit policy in your code.

 - You can pass ``None`` as a retry policy to disable retries.
 E.g.: